csc-training/openmp-offload/exercises/dot-product/README.md

-## Data clauses and reductions: dot product
+## Data movement clauses and reductions: dot product

 Calculate the dot product of two vectors (`r = sum[ A(i) x B(i) ]`) in parallel using OpenMP.